Economic history of the United States: Finance, money and banking

 The third economic downturn was the depression of the late 1830s to 1843, following the Panic of 1837, when the money supply in the United States contracted by about 34 percent with prices falling by 33 percent.
 The magnitude of this contraction is matched only by the Great Depression.
 A fundamental cause of the Panic of 1837 was depletion of Mexican silver mines.
 Despite the deflation and depression, GDP rose 16 percent from 1839 to 1843, partly because of rapid population growth.

 In order to dampen speculation in land, Andrew Jackson signed the executive order known as the Specie Circular in 1836, requiring sale of government land to be paid in gold and silver.
 Branch mints at New Orleans; Dahlonega, Georgia; and Charlotte, North Carolina, were authorized by congress in 1835 and became operational in 1838.

-Gold was being withdrawn from the U.S. by England and silver had also been taken out of the country because it had been undervalued relative to gold by the Coinage Act of 1834.
+Gold had been withdrawn from the U.S. by England and silver had also been taken out of the country because it had been undervalued relative to gold by the Coinage Act of 1834.
 Canal projects began to fail.
 The result was the financial Panic of 1837.
-In 1838 there was a brief recovery.
+In 1838, there was a brief recovery.
 The business cycle upturn occurred in 1843.

 Economic historians have explored the high degree of financial and economic instability in the Jacksonian era.
-For the most part, they follow the conclusions of Peter Temin, who absolved Jackson's policies, and blamed international events beyond American control, such as conditions in Mexico, China and Britain.
+For the most part, they follow the conclusions of Peter Temin, who absolved Jackson's policies, and blamed international events beyond American control, such as conditions in Mexico, China, and Britain.
 A survey of economic historians in 1995 show that the vast majority concur with Temin's conclusion that "the inflation and financial crisis of the 1830s had their origin in events largely beyond President Jackson's control and would have taken place whether or not he had acted as he did vis-a-vis the Second Bank of the U.S."